The exact strength of generic absoluteness for the universally Baire sets: -validated sts constructions

 \subsection{A conclusion}

 \begin{proposition} Suppose $\vec{\V}$ is a small array with the $Z$-realizability property.
 Then either \begin{enumerate} \item $\V_\eta$ has a $Z$-validated iteration strategy

-or \item there is a $Z$-validated ambiguous iteration $p$ of $\V_\eta$ such that $\M(p)^\#$ is $Z$-suitable. \end{enumerate} \end{proposition} \begin{proof} The proof has already been given in the previous subsections.
+or \item there is a $Z$-validated $\sf{nuvs}$ iteration $p$ of $\V_\eta$ such that $\m^+(p)$ is $Z$-suitable\footnote{See \rdef{z-full}.}. \end{enumerate} \end{proposition} \begin{proof} The proof has already been given in the previous subsections.
 Suppose that $\V_\eta$ does not have a $Z$-validated iteration strategy.
-The proof of \rprop{lem:break2a} shows that if $p$ is a $Z$-validated unambiguous iteration of $\V_\eta$ of limit length then there is a unique branch $b$ of $p$ such that $p^\frown\{b\}$ is $Z$-validated.
-Therefore, since picking $Z$-validated branches is not defining an iteration strategy for $\V_\eta$, we must have an ambiguous $Z$-validated iteration $p$ of $\V_\eta$ which does not have a $Z$-validated branch.\footnote{Note that there may not be any $\Q$-structure for $p$.}
+The proof of \rprop{lem:break2a} shows that if $p$ is a $Z$-validated $\sf{uvs}$ iteration of $\V_\eta$ of limit length then there is a unique branch $b$ of $p$ such that $p^\frown\{b\}$ is $Z$-validated.
+Therefore, since picking $Z$-validated branches is not defining an iteration strategy for $\V_\eta$, we must have a $\sf{nuvs}$ $Z$-validated iteration $p$ of $\V_\eta$ which does not have a $Z$-validated branch.\footnote{Note that there may not be any $\Q$-structure for $p$.}

-We now claim that $\M(p)^\#$ is a $Z$-suitable hod premouse.
-Indeed, suppose there is some $Z$-validated sts premouse $\Q$ extending $\R=_{def}\M(p)^\#$ such that $\Q$ is a $\Q$-structure for $p$.
+We now claim that $\m^+(p)$ is a $Z$-suitable hod premouse.
+Indeed, suppose there is some $Z$-validated sts premouse $\Q$ extending $\R=_{def}\m^+(p)$ such that $\Q$ is a $\Q$-structure for $p$.
 Let then $U$ be a good hull such that$\{\vec{\V}, p, \Q\}\in U$.
 Appealing to \rprop{bottom part realizability}, we now have $\b\leq lh(\vec{\V})$, a branch $b$ of $p_U$ such that $\Q(b, p_U)$ exists and a weak $l$-embedding $k:\M_b^{p_U}\rightarrow \mathcal{C}_l(\V_\b)$ for an appropriate $l$.
 It follows that $\Q(b, p_U)$ is $Z$-approved and hence, $\Q(b, p_U)=\Q_U$.
 Because $\Q_U\in M_U$, we have that $b\in M_U$.
 Then $c=_{def}\pi_U(b)$ is a (cofinal) branch of $p$ such that $p^\frown\{c\}$ is $Z$-validated. \end{proof}